← Blog

 Limitations of Traditional Accelerators

-• Memory bandwidth bound When fetching data takes longer than computing, the processor sits idle waiting.
-GPUs often achieve only 30-50% of peak compute utilization.
+• Memory bandwidth bound — When fetching data takes longer than computing, the processor sits idle.
+GPUs often achieve only 30–50% of peak compute utilization.

-• Kernel launch overhead Each CUDA kernel launch has ~5-10 microseconds of overhead.
-With 100+ operations per layer, this adds up.
+• Kernel launch overhead — Each CUDA kernel launch has ~5–10 microseconds of overhead.

-• Communication bottlenecks All-reduce operations for gradient synchronization across GPUs become the bottleneck as cluster size grows.
+• Communication bottlenecks — All-reduce operations for gradient synchronization become the bottleneck as cluster size grows.

-TPUs address these by co-designing hardware and software—XLA (Accelerated Linear Algebra) compiler fuses operations, minimizes memory transfers, and optimizes the entire compute graph for the MXU architecture.
+TPUs address these by co-designing hardware and software — XLA fuses operations, minimizes memory transfers, and optimizes the entire compute graph for the MXU architecture.

 XLA: The Compiler That Unlocks TPU Performance